OCA/account-payment/account_payment_return_import/README.rst

 formats.

-It's a base to be extended by another modules though it allows to import a csv that will proccess the return payments on it.
+It's a base to be extended by another modules though it allows to import a csv that will process the return payments on it.

 Multiple payment return files contained in a zip are also supported.